dp7-PU/QCLAS_public/README.md

 # QCLAS
-A graphic for spectroscopic analyses for Quantum Cascade Laser-based sensor.
+A graphic tool based on HAPI for spectroscopic analyses for Quantum Cascade Laser-Based Sensor.

 # Installation guide